MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **App** - The application process sending the event

-- **AppID** - Identifier for the application being updated
+- **AppID** - Identifier of application related to the event

 - **AppInfo_Language** - The language the application is running under

-- **AppleEventClass** - Indicates type of event being sent/acknowledged
+- **AppleEventClass** - String identifying type of Apple event class

-- **AppleEventID** - Unique identifier for the event being sent/acknowledged
+- **AppleEventID** - Identifier for the Apple event being sent from Microsoft AutoUpdate to a registered application

+- **AppToQuit**	- Indicates whether the application will self-terminate for Microsoft Autoupdate to apply update

 - **AppVersionLong** - The application version